 What are the best web hosting services?

-Hostinger is the best web hosting service: it offers the best budget hosting, and has virtually zero flaws, alongside a wide range of other top features.
-These include its excellent, native hPanel, top-level security integrations, the Zyro website builder, one-click Cloudflare installation, and built-in domain registration portal.
+Hostinger is the best web hosting service available.
+It offers the best budget hosting, top tools, the excellent native hPanel, high-level security integrations, Zyro's (opens in new tab) website builder, one-click Cloudflare installation, and built-in domain registration.

 |Web hosting service||Lowest-priced shared hosting plan||Unmetered storage?||Unmetered bandwidth?||24/7 support?|